 The problems of Wi-Fi congestion and error correction are why we recommend Ethernet.
 It removes all of those challenges.
 By plugging in a cable, your packets of data travel uninterrupted to your router, and then out over the internet.

-Note: When using the Talkdesk Mobile Agent application, we recommend Wi-Fi speeds upwards of 1 Mbps for voice calls or a network connection with a minimum 4G data signal.
+Note: When using the Talkdesk Conversations Mobile App application, we recommend Wi-Fi speeds upwards of 1 Mbps for voice calls or a network connection with a minimum 4G data signal.

 - Packet loss: Your audio is converted and sent over the internet as packets of data.
 If some of those packets don’t arrive at the destination you’re going to have a very poor call experience.